rolandmueller/bigdata/cloud_deployment.md

 caprover serversetup
 ```

+Follow the steps and login to your CapRover instance.
+When prompted to enter the root domain, enter dev.mydomain.com (change mydomain.com to your URL) assuming that you set *.dev.mydomain.com to point to your IP address in step #2.
+Now you can access your CapRover from the URL captain.dev.mydomain.com.

 ## 6. Deploy the Docker example from the last exercise.

 The Docker example had two components:

 A. The Redis Database

+You can reach now your web GUI with captain.dev.mydomain.com (change the URL to your domain).
 You can install Redis as a one-click app in the web GUI of your CapRover.

 If you go to the Redis app, you can see that the internal name of the app is `srv-captain--redis`.
 Through this name, other Docker containers on the CapRover server can use this Redis database.